Failover Cluster Support

 You can use Veeam Agent for Microsoft Windows operating in the managed mode (within the Veeam Agent management scenario) to protect data processed by a failover cluster.
 Veeam Agent supports Windows Server Failover Clusters running on any of the supported Microsoft Windows Server OS versions.
 To learn the full list of versions, see System Requirements.

 Veeam Agent supports data backup and restore for the following types of clusters:

 - Windows File Server Failover Clusters

 - Windows Server Failover Clusters that run the following applications:

-- Microsoft SQL Server 2008 SP4 or newer (SQL Server Failover Cluster Instances and AlwaysOn Availability Groups are supported.)
+- Microsoft SQL Server 2008 SP4 or later

-You can also use Veeam Agent in the managed mode to process Microsoft Exchange Database Availability Groups (DAGs).
-To learn more, see Backup of Database Availability Groups.
+Microsoft Exchange Database Availability Groups (DAGs) are supported.
+For details, see Backup of Database Availability Groups.

 Failover cluster support in Veeam Agent for Microsoft Windows has the following limitations: